sergik94/todo-app/README.md

   - Group management is implemented using pagination buttons.
   - The current group (page) is displayed in the URL search options bar.
   - If any error occurs, you will receive a corresponding message.

+Note: The data on the server will not be updated.
+The current API only allows you to test code.
+You can only add one task and will not be able to edit it after that.